 Offering emergency assistance, needs assessment, advocacy, case management and employment support to people in crisis with incomes less than 200 percent of the federal poverty level.

-A child abuse prevention agency providing supportive and educational in-home services to families at risk of child abuse and neglect, though a parent mentoring program.
+A child abuse prevention agency providing supportive and educational in-home services to families at risk of child abuse and neglect, through a parent mentoring program.

 Providing quality health care, advocacy and wellness education to people in our community who have limited healthcare alternatives.

-Offering 24-hour services to victims of domestic and sexual violence.
+Offering essential, 24-hour services to victims of domestic and sexual violence.